CODAIT/spark-tracing/README.md

     `format` is optional; if defined and not empty, it tells the processor to format the event using that string rather than the fully-qualified function name and all of its arguments.
 The formatting string determines what is displayed when hovering over events in the sequence diagram, so adding simple, descriptive names here can make the visualization a lot easier to understand.
     The function's arguments can be inserted here using `$1` for the first argument, `$2` for the second, and so on.
+If the tracer is a `span`, the return value can also be accessed with `$r` (otherwise `null` will be substituted).
 (You can actually descend the arguments' event trees using `$1.1` and similar.
 See the "Event Trees" section for more information.)

 The only bounding package in the default configuration is `org.apache.spark`.
 The instrumentation will iterate over all classes defined in each bounding package when they are loaded, searching for ones to instrument.
 Thus, it is important not to set them too